Mudlarking: Colorful Utopian Visions

 Collection of colorful pottery sherds, Jacqui Wise.

 Unlike the scenic, picturesque beaches and golden sandy shores where many normally go beachcombing, the exposed riverbed of the River Thames in London is an unusual and often unwelcoming terrain.
-At low tide, the surface of the foreshore is littered with broken shards of sharp glass, rusty nails, bent pins and needles, animal bones, dead rats and other unsavory surprises.
+At low tide, the surface of the foreshore is littered with broken pieces of sharp glass, rusty nails, bent pins and needles, animal bones, dead rats and other unsavory surprises.
 The color of the foreshore in most places is a dull mix of sombre grey, brown, and black tones.
 In stark contrast to this dark background, delightful and colorful pottery sherds lie waiting to be discovered.

 Mudlark Florrie Evans has been mudlarking along the Thames for several decades.
 She and her young daughter, Cecilia, have found some incredibly colorful sherds of pottery.